tillitis/tkey-ssh-agent/README.md

 `llvm-objcopy-14`, then define `OBJCOPY` to whatever they're called on your system.

 The signerapp can be run both on the hardware Tillitis Key 1, and on a QEMU machine that emulates the platform.
-In both cases, the host program (`runapp` or `mkdf-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
+In both cases, the host program (`runapp`, `tk1sign` or `mkdf-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
 Please continue below in the suitable "Running apps on ..." section.

 ### Running apps on Tillitis Key 1